20230824/furima-39867/README.md

 ### Association

-- has_one : item
+- belongs_to :item
+- belongs_to :order
-- belongs_to :orders
+- belongs_to :user